AminaB/devops/full_devops/noteVirtualisation.md

      - unzip name, cd into unzip ,  cp -r * /var/www/html, and restart httpd, and test
      - check firewall, systemctl status firewall (stop and disable it)
 - ubuntu : Lamp, and wordpress template
+    - vagrant init ubuntu20....change the ip address and active public network, and vb.memory
+    - vagrant ssh, and change the hostname to "wordpress" : vi /etc/hostname, logout and login again
+    - read and install everything : https://ubuntu.com/tutorials/install-and-configure-wordpress#1-overview
+    - or do it with bootstrapping into vagrantfile (iac)